 - Name of the author or authors

-- A page number.
+- A page number

 - While many online sources do not have a page number, academic journals almost always do, even when they are available online.

 In most cases, the in-text citation is at the end of the sentence in parentheses.
-When you cite the author’s name in your text, you don’t have to repeat it in the parenthesis at the end.
+When you cite the author’s name in your text, you don’t have to repeat it in the parentheses at the end.
 Do not separate the author’s name and the page number with a comma.
 See below for examples.